 - Contribute to the City of Port Phillip’s vision for South Melbourne

-- Generate economic activity for the Emerald Hill precinct by attracting new audiences to the unique performance and event spaces in the building and provide new life through providing new performance spaces
+- Generate economic activity for the Emerald Hill precinct by attracting new people to the unique performance and event spaces in the building and provide new life through providing new state-of-the-art performance spaces

 - Allow Council to bring an iconic building back to life

-- Continue allowing free access to high quality performances and events for local residents.
+- Allow ANAM tocontinue allowing free access to high quality performances and events for local residents.

-Alternatively, you can view our Community Information booklet here.
+You can view our Community Information booklet here for more information.

 For any further information or to discuss our proposal please contact us on 03 9645 7911 or firstname.lastname@example.org